des-testbed/libara/README.md

 Publications
 ------------
+You are using libARA in a scientific context?
+Please cite libARA with publication **2**.

 1. Friedrich Grosse, **Optimization and Evaluation of Energy Aware Ant Routing Algorithm Strategies Based on Network Simulations**, Master Thesis, August 2013
-2. Michael Frey, Friedrich Grosse, Mesut Günes **libARA: A framework for simulation and testbed based studies on ant routing algorithms in wireless multi-hop networks**, [7th International Conference on Performance Evaluation Methodologies and Tools](http://valuetools.org/2013/show/home) (to appear), December 2013
+2. Michael Frey, Friedrich Grosse, Mesut Günes, **libARA: A framework for simulation and testbed based studies on ant routing algorithms in wireless multi-hop networks**, [7th International Conference on Performance Evaluation Methodologies and Tools](http://valuetools.org/2013/show/home) (to appear), December 2013

 License